Hottest Web Design Skills to Add to Your Resume in 2015

 The online world is a rapidly changing universe and it can be hard to keep up.
 For web designers, however, staying on top of the latest trends in design and tech is a job necessity.
 The good news is, you don’t need to master every new technique or technology in order to succeed.
 To help you out, we’ve narrowed it down to five fundamental skills to have in your arsenal in 2015.
 Armed with these 5, you can feel confident you’re up-to-date and ready to provide clients with professional, modern and stunning websites.

 If you’re designing websites for businesses, many of your clients will ask you about how to rank well on Google.
 To be a serious player, you have to know how to design with SEO in mind.
+This is a valuable skill to add to your resume.
 While you don’t need to be an expert in running PPC campaigns, you do need to understand how a website’s layout affects the way the site will rank in searches.
 Sites that attract users, pique their interest and get them to stick around and click will fare well on Google.
 Contrast this with sites that users quickly click or “bounce” away from.
 High bounce rates can result in penalties from Google, so try to create web designs that get users interested and clicking immediately.